-§ 9004.5 Investment of public funds.
+§ 9004.5 Investment of public funds; other uses resulting in income.

-Investment of public funds or any other use of public funds to generate income is permissible, provided that an amount equal to all net income derived from such investments, less Federal, State and local taxes paid on such income, shall be repaid to the Secretary.
-Any net loss resulting from the investment of public funds will be considered a non-qualified campaign expense and an amount equal to the amount of such net loss shall be repaid to the United States Treasury as provided under 11 CFR 9007.2(b)(2)(i).
+Investment of public funds or any other use of public funds that results in income is permissible, provided that an amount equal to all net income derived from such a use, less Federal, State and local taxes paid on such income, shall be paid to the Secretary.
+Any net loss from an investment or other use of public funds will be considered a non-qualified campaign expense and an amount equal to the amount of such loss shall be repaid to the United

+States Treasury as provided under 11 CFR 9007.2(b)(2)(i).

-§ 9004.6 Reimbursements for transportation and services made available to media personnel.
+§ 9004.6 Expenditures for transportation and services made available to media personnel; reimbursements.

-- (a) If an authorized committee incurs expenditures for transportation, ground services and facilities (including air travel, ground transportation, housing, meals, telephone service, typewriters) made available to media personnel, Secret Service personnel or national security staff, such expenditures will be considered qualified campaign expenses and, except for costs relating to Secret Service personnel or national security staff, subject to the overall expenditure limitations of 11 CFR 9003.2 (a)(1) and (b)(1). - (b) If reimbursement for such expenditures is received by a committee, the amount of such reimbursement for each media representative shall not exceed either: The media representative's pro rata share of the actual cost of the transportation and services made available; or a reasonable estimate of the media representative's pro rata share of the actual cost of the transportation and services made available.
-A media representative's pro rata share shall be calculated by dividing the total cost of the transportation and services by the total number of individuals to whom such transportation and services are made available.
-For purposes of this calculation, the total number of individuals shall include committee staff, media personnel, Secret Service personnel, national security staff and any other individuals to whom such transportation and services are made available.
-The total amount of reimbursements received from a media representative under this section shall not exceed the actual pro rata cost of the transportation and services made available to that media representative by more than 10%. - (c) The total amount paid by an authorized committee for the cost of transportation or for ground services and facilities shall be reported as an expenditure in accordance with 11 CFR 104.3(b)(2)(i).
-Any reimbursement received by such committee for transportation or ground services and facilities shall be reported in accordance with 11 CFR 104.3(a)(3)(ix).
+- (a) General.
+(1) Expenditures by an authorized committee for transportation, ground services or facilities (including air travel, ground transportation, housing, meals, telephone service, and typewriters) made available to media personnel, Secret Service personnel or national security staff will be considered qualified campaign expenses, and, except for costs relating to Secret Service personnel or national security staff, will be subject to the overall expenditure limitations of 11 CFR 9003.2 (a)(1) and (b)(1). - (2) Subject to the limitation in paragraphs (b) and (c) of this section, committees may seek reimbursement for these expenses, and may deduct reimbursements received from media representatives from the amount of expenditures subject to the overall expenditure limitations of 11 CFR 9003.2 (a)(1) and (b)(1).
+Expenses for which the committee receives no reimbursement will be considered qualified campaign expenses, and, with the exception of those expenses relating to Secret Service personnel and national security staff, will be subject to the overall expenditure limitation. - (b) Reimbursement limits.
+(1) The amount of reimbursement sought from a media representative under paragraph (a)(2) of this section shall not exceed 110% of the media representative's pro rata share (or a reasonable estimate of the media representative's pro rata share) of the actual cost of the transportation and services made available.
+Any reimbursement received in excess of this amount shall be disposed of in accordance with paragraph (d)(1) of this section. - (2) For the purpose of this section, a media representative's pro rata share shall be calculated by dividing the total actual cost of the transportation and services provided by the total number of individuals to whom such transportation and services are made available.
+For purposes of this calculation, the total number of individuals shall include committee staff, media personnel, Secret Service personnel, national security staff and any other individuals to whom such transportation and services are made available, except that, when seeking reimbursement for transportation costs paid by the committee under 11 CFR 9004.7(b)(5)(i)(C), the total number of individuals shall not include national security staff.